UTS Students' Association: Student Unity

 Student Unity, the centre-left of Labor.
 The group is affiliated with national Labor Right and the Australian Labor Party.
-They are the largest faction in 2023 and have held the Presidency three times in the last four years.
-Student Unity's principles centre on unionism, service provision and comprehensive advocacy.
+They are the largest faction in 2025 and have held the presidency four times in the last four years.
+Student Unity's principles centre on unionism, service provision, and comprehensive advocacy.

-National Labor Students (Labor Left)
+NSW Labor Students (Labor Left)

-National Labor Students, the unofficial student wing of Labor Left, its pillars are Feminism, Socialism, Unionism, and Democracy.
-The faction has a strong record on LGBTQIA+ rights and environmental action on campus.
-The faction contested the 2021 election under the "Fire Up!" ticket.
-Labor Left has 5 members on council.
+New South Wales Labor Students (NSWLS), the unofficial student wing of Labor Left, its pillars are Feminism, Socialism, Unionism, and Democracy.
+The faction has been strongly criticised by other members of council for their absence on campaigns.

-Revive Independents

-The revive independents have a focus on ensuring the autonomy of the collectives on campus, fighting for environmental and social justice and protesting attacks on students and academics by the federal government.
-The faction is left-wing, with most members active and heavily involved in the association's collectives and campaigns.
-They are linked to the "grassroots independents," according to Honi Soit, and contested the 2021 election under the "Revive" ticket alongside Socialist Alternative.
-The faction has five elected representatives on council, one of those on the executive.

 Composition

-The current Student Representative Council as elected for 2022:
+The current Student Representative Council as elected for 2024-25:

 Collectives

 Women's

 The Women's department creates a space and community for non-male identifying members of the UTS community and is affiliated with NOWSA.
-There is an Autonomous Space in Building 3.
+There is an autonomous space in Building 3.
 In 2016 they worked with the NUS Women's Officer to host the NOWSA conference for that year.